 - Isolate your child from other children.
 While this might be hard for your child, the disease is too contagious to allow any contact with other kids.

 - You can use either a warm or cold compress on the swollen glands for some temporary relief.
-Do not use the compress for more than ten minutes at a time.
+Do not use the compress for more than 10 minutes at a time.

 - Give your child easily chewable foods like porridge, khichdi, yogurt, and soup.
-This will make sure that your child gets the nourishment they need without hurting their jaws.
+This will make sure that your child gets the nourishment he needs without hurting his jaws.

 - This disease will make your child very tired.
-It is best to make sure that they stay in bed to recoup their strength.
+It is best to make sure that he stays in bed to get back his strength.

-- Fenugreek seeds have the same properties that ginger does and can be used similarly to comfort the child.
+- Fenugreek (methi) seeds have the same properties that ginger does, and can be used similarly to comfort the child.